It's a Man's World (Cher album)

-It's a Man's World is the twenty-first studio album by American singer and actress Cher released on November 6, 1995, by WEA, a label of Warner Music UK.
-This is also the start of her second stint with Warner Music Group.
-With an adjusted track list, the album was released in the United States on June 25, 1996, by Reprise Records.
+It's a Man's World is the twenty-first studio album by American singer and actress Cher released on November 6, 1995, by WEA, and distributed in North America by Reprise Records in 1996 with an adjusted track list.
 As of 1997, the album has sold 700,000 copies worldwide.
 In the UK the album peaked at number 10 and was certified Gold by the British Phonographic Industry (BPI) for selling more than 100,000 copies.

-Album information
+Background

-It's a Man's World found Cher singing 'unconventional' songs in a style more associated with the Deep South, rather than her more familiar pop and rock roots.
+It's a Man's World found Cher singing "unconventional" songs in a style more associated with the Deep South, rather than her more familiar pop and rock roots.
 The album also stands out for Cher stretching her vocals to head register for such songs as "One by One" and "The Gunman", getting out of her comfort zone of her trademark husky contralto.

 Cher signed with Warner Music UK in 1994 and recorded It's a Man's World in London in 1995.
-That same year the album was released all over Europe with "Walking in Memphis" as its lead off single.
-In the same year, it was certified gold in the UK by the British Phonographic Industry.
+That same year the album was released in Europe with "Walking in Memphis" as its lead off single.
+It was certified gold in the UK by the British Phonographic Industry.

-The original album release included fourteen songs, except for the United States edition in 1996, the track list included eleven songs, removing "I Wouldn't Treat a Dog (The Way You Treated Me)", "Don't Come Around Tonite" and "Shape of Things to Come".
-Although, "I Wouldn't Treat a Dog (The Way You Treated Me)" would be released in the United States as the official b-side to "One By One".
-The American release was also reviewed by critics as a "mid-'90s R&B/pop phenomenon" due to five songs being remixed to evoke a contemporary R&B feel.
-The new versions of those songs: "Not Enough Love in the World", "Paradise Is Here", "Angels Running", "What About the Moonlight" and "One by One" were labeled as album versions in the United States.
+The original album release included fourteen songs.
+The United States release from 1996 includes eleven songs, removing "I Wouldn't Treat a Dog (The Way You Treated Me)", "Don't Come Around Tonite" and "Shape of Things to Come".
+Five songs were also remixed for the United States release: "Not Enough Love in the World", "Paradise Is Here", "Angels Running", "What About the Moonlight" and "One by One.
 Their new sound carried R&B influences, while their original versions were influenced by Southern rock and blues.
 Both the original album and the United States edition were released in Australia.

+"The Gunman" was written by Prefab Sprout lead vocalist Paddy McAloon, who eventually released his recording of the song on the 2001 album The Gunman and Other Stories.

+On July 14, 2023, Cher released a deluxe version of the album on both vinyl and CD.